Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: The model setup

 where $\bmu_{\beta}(t)$ and $\bmu_{B}(t)$ are $p$-dimensional and $pr$-dimensional drift processes, respectively, $\bnu_{\beta}(t)$ and $\bnu_{B}(t)$ are $p$ by $q_3$ and $pr$ by $q_4$ instantaneous volatility matrix processes, respectively, $\bmu_{\beta}(t)$, $\bmu_{B}(t)$, $\bnu_{\beta}(t)$, and $\bnu_{B}(t)$ are predictable, and $\bW_{\beta}(t)$ and $\bW_{B}(t)$ are $q_3$-dimensional and $q_4$-dimensional independent Brownian motions, respectively.
 In this paper, the parameter of interest is the following integrated coefficient:

-In financial practices, there exist hundreds of potential factor candidates \citep{bali2011maxing, campbell2008search, cochrane2011presidential, harvey2016and, hou2020replicating, mclean2016does}.
+{ The integrated coefficient can be viewed as the average of the spot coefficients over the period.
+Thus, $I\beta$ summarizes the overall effect of covariate movements on the dependent process over the given period. } In financial practices, there exist hundreds of potential factor candidates \citep{bali2011maxing, campbell2008search, cochrane2011presidential, harvey2016and, hou2020replicating, mclean2016does}.
 To accommodate the large set of factor candidates, we assume that the dimension of the covariate process, $p$, is large, which causes the curse of dimensionality.
-To handle this issue, we impose the exact sparsity condition for the coefficient process.
-That is, there exists a set $S_{\beta} \subset \{1, \ldots, p\}$ with cardinality at most $s_p$ such that $\beta_j(t) = 0$ for $0 \leq t \leq 1$ and $j \notin S_{\beta}$.
+To handle this issue, we impose the following {general} sparsity condition: {

+where $\delta \in [0,1)$, $s_p$ is allowed to diverge slowly in $p$, and $0^0$ is defined as 0.
+The boundary case $\delta=0$ corresponds to the exact sparsity condition, where only a small number of factors can affect the dependent process.
+Since the beta process follows an It\^{o} diffusion process, the boundedness in \eqref{sparsity_beta} generally holds with high probability.
+This implies that even without the almost sure sparsity condition, we can obtain the same results in this paper with high probability.
+However, for simplicity, we assume the general sparsity condition \eqref{sparsity_beta}.
+We note that, in finance applications, a large number of factors have often been found to explain asset returns \citep{campbell2008search, cochrane2011presidential, harvey2016and, hou2020replicating, jensen2023there, mclean2016does}.
+Under the general sparsity condition \eqref{sparsity_beta}, many coefficients are allowed to be nonzero, as long as their overall magnitude is sufficiently controlled, which is able to explain a large number of factors partially. }

 Unfortunately, we cannot observe the true processes $\bX(t)$ and $Y(t)$, since the high-frequency data are contaminated by microstructure noises.
 These noises result from market inefficiencies, such as the bid--ask spread, the rounding effect, and asymmetric information.
 To account for this feature, we assume that the observed processes satisfy